schwertJake/Kafka_DDOS_Detection/README.md

 So at a top level, the following happens:

-1. Raw log line from apache web server (or example document in this case) enters kafka at the logs.raw topic
+1. A raw log line from apache web server (or example document in this case) enters kafka at the `logs.raw` topic
-2. That raw log (one long string) is parsed into a useful JSON object containing the IP, Timestamp, Resource Requested, and lots of other interesting information, and is publised to the logs.parse kafka topic
+2. That raw log (one long string) is parsed into a useful JSON object containing the IP, Timestamp, Resource Requested, and lots of other interesting information, and is publised to the `logs.parse` kafka topic
 3. The parsed logs now enter the DDOS detection specific stream applications.
-The first one trim's down that JSON document to just the IP address and the timestamp, then publishes it to the logs.trim kafka topic.
+The first one trim's down that JSON document to just the IP address and the timestamp, then publishes it to the `logs.trim` kafka topic.
 4. These messages containing just the IP address and timestamp are entered into a sliding window where only timestamps in the last <user defined time> exist.
-If the count of timestamps within the window are greater than <user defined threshold>, the IP is considered overactive and malicious, and is published to a logs.blacklist topic for further use
+If the count of timestamps within the window are greater than <user defined threshold>, the IP is considered overactive and malicious, and is published to a `logs.blacklist` topic for further use

 ## POC Deployment
 My growing favorite way to develop projects like this is with docker.
 Running in a controlled environment on my local machine is simple, and I could deploy it to the cloud with minimum headache (famous last words, right?) if I needed to.
 So, of course, that is what I used.

-Now, when researching on how to accomplish kafka+python in docker, I stumbled upon [this very helpful article from CodeSail](https://blog.florimondmanca.com/building-a-streaming-fraud-detection-system-with-kafka-and-python) and liked the idea of deploying kafka as a seperate service from the streaming apps.
+Now, when researching on how to accomplish kafka+python in docker, I stumbled upon [this very helpful article from CodeSail](https://blog.florimondmanca.com/building-a-streaming-fraud-detection-system-with-kafka-and-python) and liked the idea of deploying kafka as a seperate service from the streaming apps to closer mimick production.
 Therefore, Kafka (and Zookeeper) are assembled in 'docker-compose.kafka.yaml', and must be run seperately and in advance of the python streaming apps, which reside in 'docker-compose.yaml'.
-This makes for a really nice decoupling of the messaging engine from the streaming apps.
+This makes for a really nice decoupling of the messaging service from the streaming apps.
 The docker architecture is simply illustrated below:

 ![alt text](https://raw.githubusercontent.com/schwertJake/Kafka_DDOS_Detection/master/images/poc_docker.png "")